pyearthsci/lavendar/README.rst

 Support
 -------

-In the case of any issues please contact: e.pinnington@reading.ac.uk
+In the case of any issues or inquiries please contact: e.pinnington@reading.ac.uk